Something went wrong

 10.7M663,450

-With 507,486,888.761 gallons of fuel oil delivered to Susquehanna households last winter, the Susquehanna community looks to its 66 oil companies when temperatures dip.
+With 507,486,888.761 gallons of heating oil delivered to Susquehanna households last winter, the Susquehanna community looks to its 66 oil companies to keep their oil tanks full.
 Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Susquehanna, two of the closest terminals are Ergon in Newell, PA and Etmt in Blawnox, PA.
-Then, the truck delivers the fuel oil to homes and businesses throughout Susquehanna and the surrounding vicinity.
+Then, the truck delivers the oil to homes and businesses throughout Susquehanna and the surrounding area.